TamBurns/QA-Assessment-Project/README.md

 Test each component part separately to the whole of the application.

 Manual Testing:
-1. Checked that Flask application worked by running app.py outside of Docker.
+1. Checked that basic Flask application worked by running app.py outside of Docker.
     - Application was unable to connect.
     - Checked port was clear.
     - Application unable to connect.